Javier Cremades: Legal career

 He has been a defender of small shareholders and investors, being the promoter of the Spanish Association of Minority Shareholders of Listed Companies, AEMEC, where he is Secretary General.
 On this point he stood out for taking on the defense of those affected by the Madoff Case and was elected president of the Madoff Case Global Law Firm Alliance.
 The alliance includes 34 firms from 21 countries.

 Cremades has worked as an advisor in the drafting of the legal systems of several nations.
 He is president of the Spanish Eisenhower Fellowships Association.
 In 2019 chaired the World Law Congress with Javier Solana, and was elected president of the World Jurist Association.

+In 2022, the Spanish Episcopal Conference hired the Cremades and Calvo-Sotelo law firm to investigate cases of abuse committed within the Church in Spain through an audit that would last at least a year.

 Publications

-He is the author and coordinator of academic publications in public law (mainly on freedom of expression and information) and in private law, particularly on corporate law.
+Cremades is the author and coordinator of academic publications in public law (mainly on freedom of expression and information) and in private law, particularly on corporate law.
 He has also been a regular columnist in several media (El País, El Mundo, ABC, Expansión, Diario 16, El Tiempo, CNN...)

 Among his publications, those related to the digital irruption stand out: El Paraíso digital (Plaza y Janés, 2001) and Micropoder: La fuerza del ciudadano en la era digital (Espasa Calpe, 2007).
 Among the publications with several authors stand out: E-lawyer with Enric Badia (La Ley-Actualidad, 2007); Régimen jurídico de internet (Wolters Kluwer 2001), developed with Miguel Fernández Ordoñez and Rafael Illescas and El planeta internet (Arguval, 2002) with Marian Carnicer and Santiago Rodríguez Bajón.

 His doctoral expertise in terms of freedom of expression led him to publish, among others: Los límites de la libertad de expresión en el ordenamiento jurídico español, "The limits of freedom of expression in the Spanish legal system" (La Ley-Actualidad, 1995) and Derecho de las telecomunicaciones "Telecommunications Law" (La Ley-Actualidad, 2002) and with Pablo Mayor La liberalización de las telecomunicaciones en un mundo global "Telecommunications liberalization in a global world" (Wolters Kluwer/Ministerio de Fomento, 1999).
 His interests have also covered relations with China: China y sus libertades, un dilema para el siglo XXI, "China and its freedoms, a dilemma for the 21st century" (Espasa Calpe, 2008) and the energy sector: La energía secuestrada, "Hijacked energy" (Pearson Editores, 2013).